mavryk-network/mvindex/README.md

 **Experimental Features**

-Some tzindex features are considered experimental such as
+Some mvindex features are considered experimental such as

-* tezos domains & tzprofiles metadata indexing
+* mavryk domains & tzprofiles metadata indexing
 * FA & NFT token indexing

 These features are generally stable, but generate extra load during indexing because data is fetched from off-chain APIs.
-If you really need this data, run tzindex with the `-experimental` flag.
+If you really need this data, run mvindex with the `-experimental` flag.
 Read also the comments on off-chain data below.

 **Operation modes**